taupiqueur/chrome-mpv/README.md

 [Manual]: docs/manual.md

-mpv is also documented via internal pages—Right-click the mpv toolbar button and select “Documentation”.
+mpv for Chrome is also documented via the extension’s internal pages—Right-click the mpv toolbar button and select “Documentation”.

 ## Contributing